-If you are interested in pursuing a law career, the Department of History and Political Science will work with you to provide personalized academic advisement.
+Do you know what the best majors for law school are?
+If you are interested in pursuing a law career, the Department of History and Political Science will work with you to provide personalized academic advisement at SBU.

-Entrance into law school is based on a combination of a student's grade point average and a student's score on the standardized Law School Admissions Test (LSAT).
-The Association of American Law Schools does not recommend a specific pre-law major as the preferred background or preparation for law school.
+Entrance into law school is based on a combination of a student's grade point average and a student's score on the standardized Law School Admissions Test (LSAT); it is not based on pre-law courses.
+In fact, the Association of American Law Schools does not recommend any specific pre-law major or undergraduate law degree as the preferred background or preparation for law school.
 Therefore, we do not designate any specific major or minor for students who anticipate attending law school.

 Examples of law schools attended by SBU graduates:

 The Pre-Law program is offered through SBU's College of Education and Social Sciences.